 It is available in almost every shape and size.
 The manufacturing company makes it on the basis of different purposes and applications.
 So, very little waste material comes out using this product.

 Cross-laminated Timber is more expensive than traditional construction such as steel, or concrete.
 Its price rise depends on many things.
 Like Transportation, Integration cost, and grade.

-To manufacture CLT panels require a large manufacturing plant.
-CLT is not manufacturing in many locations.
+To manufacture CLT panels requires a large manufacturing plant.
+CLT is not manufactured in many locations.
 These plants send their material far and wide which makes the transportation charge expensive.
 CLT Panel requires Large transportation vehicles.
 So it has a high cost.

 The use of CLT increases the electrical and plumbing cost because it is difficult to install electronics and plumbing equipment in this material as compared to traditional material.
-CLT requires less Maintainance but the maintenance cost is higher compare to traditional wood
+CLT requires less Maintenance but the maintenance cost is higher compared to traditional wood.

 Limited Track Record